James Li

 Research

-• James Li, Olivia S. Mitchell, Christina Zhu (Working), Suboptimal Investment and Local Preferences: Evidence from 529 College Savings Plans.
+• James Li, Olivia S. Mitchell, Christina Zhu (Working), Suboptimal Investment and Information-Processing Frictions: Evidence from 529 College Savings Plans.
 Abstract

-We investigate whether and why households overinvest in local assets by studying their choice of state 529 college savings plans.
-We estimate that 67% of open accounts between 2010 and 2020 were suboptimally located, due to tax inefficiencies and high expenses.
-Over accounts’ projected lifetimes, such investments yielded expected average losses of 8%, and $13.4 billion in 2020 alone.
-Household financial literacy and plan disclosure complexity appear to explain suboptimal investment patterns, while local information advantages do not.
-Our study presents novel evidence on households’ local preferences and how information-processing frictions shape individuals’ investment decisions, reducing their financial well-being.
+We use the 529 college savings plan setting to investigate whether and why households make suboptimal choices to invest in local assets.
+We estimate that 67% of open accounts between 2010 and 2020 were located suboptimally, due to the plans’ tax inefficiencies and high expenses.
+Over the accounts’ projected lifetimes, such investments yielded expected losses of 8% on average, or $13.4 billion in 2020 alone.
+We then investigate why suboptimal investment is so prevalent.
+Consistent with households’ lack of understanding of state-level tax benefits, we find that a meaningful proportion of households does not account for the potential tax benefits and costs of local versus nonlocal 529 investment.
+Household financial literacy and plan disclosure complexity appear to explain suboptimal investment patterns, which further supports the role of information-processing frictions.
+Our study presents novel evidence on individuals’ preferences for local assets and how information-processing frictions shape their investment decisions, reducing their financial well-being.

 Related